grantcol/DalerDalerBillz/README.md

 ## Tools/APIs
 To test the project locally I would suggest using [MAMP](http://www.mamp.info/en/) which is free and pretty common for testing PHP/MySQL apps.
 It's pretty straight forward to set up and run.
 Along with [The Echonest](http://developer.echonest.com/) and [LyricFind](http://developer.echonest.com/sandbox/lyricfind.html) APIs, we will also be using the [Spotify Web Api](https://developer.spotify.com/web-api) for the artist searching, images and song names since they have a neat [/search endpoint](https://developer.spotify.com/web-api/search-item/) which makes things much easier for autocomplete and general search queries.
 Check the linked docs if you have any questions about querying the provided endpoints.

+## Repo Organization
+Should be pretty simple.
+Just keep secondary HTML, js and PHP files in their respective folders.
+Leave index.html at the root for easy access.
+Comment your code briefly.
+Cleanup dead files and leftovers before merges etc.